 Figure 7: Relative rate for drink drivers to be involved in a crash as their BAC-level increases.
-The rate
+The rate of a sober driver is set at 1.
+Source: Compton et al, 2002

 The relationship between relative crash rate and BAC-level is exponential.
 From Figure 7 we may conclude that for instance the crash rate per kilometre driven for a driver with 0.8 g/l alcohol in his blood (still the legal limit in the United Kingdom, Ireland, Luxemburg, and Malta) is approximately 2.7 times higher than the rate for a sober driver.
 A difference between Figure 7 and the often cited but old 'Borkenstein curve' is, that the 'Borkenstein curve' had a small dip in relative crash rate for low BAC-levels between 0.0 g/l and 0.5 g/l. but the 'Compton curve' has not.
 Another difference is that the 'Compton curve' is steeper than the old 'Borkenstein curve'.